J-1 Visa Human Resources Jobs

 Confirm the 2-year home residency rule applies to you

-If your J-1 exchange is government-funded or your home country has a skills-shortage designation, you may be subject to the two-year home residency requirement before switching to H-1B or green card status.
+If your J-1 exchange is government-funded or your home country has a skills-shortage designation, you may be subject to the two-year home residency requirement before switching to H-1B visa or green card status.
 Verify your DS-2019 remarks section with your designated sponsor before accepting an offer.

 Benchmark your training wage using DOL data